Biswa0706/Hacktoberfest/README.md

 # Hacktoberfest
-we accept only html,css &amp; js
+we accept only html,css,js &amp; python